-Another major source of error is the determination of the energy injected in the pile after impact.
-The error can be eliminated however if the energy at the top of the pile after impact can be measured.
-The measurement can now be made using techniques such as the Pile Driving Analyzer (PDA) test.
-So if the energy can be measured and expressed as a fraction of the loss in potential energy of the hammer (WH) as XWH where X is the energy transfer ratio, the following relation is established as :
+Another major source of error is the determination of the energy transferred to the pile after impact.
+The error can be eliminated however if the energy at the top level of the pile after impact can be measured.
+The measurement can be made using techniques such as the Pile Driving Analyzer (PDA) test.
+So if the energy can be measured and expressed as a fraction of the loss in potential energy of the hammer $W_h h$ as $XW_h h$ where X is the energy transfer ratio, the following relation can be established as :

-$$E{\text{max}} = XW_h H = P_u s + 0.5P_u (c_p + c_q) \Longrightarrow P_u = \frac{XW_h H}{s + 0.5(c_p + c_q)}$$ (Eqn H5.2)
+$$E{\text{max}} = XW_h h = P_u s + 0.5P_u (c_p + c_q) \Longrightarrow P_u = \frac{XW_h h}{s + 0.5(c_p + c_q)}$$ (Eqn H5.2)

 with X allowing for the effects of hammer efficiency and energy loss due to impact.
-But these factors are related to the characteristics of the hammer and the site geology and therefore need to be established on Site through energy measurements and back-calculations.
-The factors should have different values even on the same Site for different hammers, different pile lengths, soil geology etc.
+But these factors are related to the characteristics of the hammers and the site geology and therefore need to be established on site through energy measurements and back-calculations.
+The factors would have different values even on the same site for different hammers, different pile lengths, soil geology etc.

 Summing up, it is generally accepted that Hiley's Formula under-estimates the pile capacity (determined by static loading test as required by the Code) or requires more than adequately stringent "Set" to achieve the required pile capacity, especially for long piles.
-To achieve better accuracy in practice, "Set" values may be limited to certain ranges including "not less than 25mm per 10 blows unless rock has been reached" as adopted in the Code and an upper limit of 50mm per 10 blows (BS8004-1986 Cl.
-7.4.2.5.2), resulting in very narrow range for the Set values.
-In recent years there is a modification that "Set" between more than 50mm but not greater than 100mm per 10 blows can also be accepted though capped at 50mm per 10 blows in the calculation of P_u .
-In addition, the calculated final "Set" should be discarded if the corresponding $(c_p+c_q)/L > 1.1$ where c_p , c_q are in mm and L in m for the purpose of limiting the driving stress in the pile.
-A demonstration of the use of these limits is given in Appendix HI.
+Past practice is to limit the final "Set" values to certain ranges including "not less than 25mm per 10 blows unless rock has been reached", resulting in very narrow range for the Set values available.
+In recent years there is a modification that "Set" between more than 50mm but not greater than 100mm per 10 blows can also be accepted though capped at 50mm per 10 blows in the calculation of $P_u$ .
+In addition, the calculated final "Set" should be discarded if the purpose of limiting the driving stress in the pile.
+The practice is formally incorporated in the clause.
+A discussion of the evolution and demonstration of the use of these limits are given in Appendix HK.